-There are two principle parts of personal development.
+There are two principal parts of personal development.
 The motivation to change comes from internal factors pushing against external factors.
 Psychology sees life as a kind of obstacle course.
 There is something that drives us forward rather than just sitting on the ground and waiting for food.
 But there are the obstacles that keep it from being easy.

 We are not like spiders or alligators.
 We don’t spend our lives sitting in the dark waiting for something to be trapped in our webs and we don’t spend our lives sunning ourselves on a rock waiting until we get hungry.
 We always move and always change.
 The two sides of human motivation have been called by different names, and the names have different subtle connotations.